 Entry: The door will be held open so you do not have to touch it.
 A greeter will direct you to use a mask and use hand sanitizer.
 An usher will direct you to a seat.

 Masks: Wearing a mask is required to enter the building.
 If you do not have a mask, we have a free one for you.
-We ask that you keep your mask on while entering or leaving or when moving around the building.
-Masks may be removed at your seat.
+Masks must be worn at all times during the service and while inside the building.

 Sanitizer: Convenient dispensers are positioned about the church.
 Ushers will also be ready to provide sanitizer as needed (e.g., when entering the building).
 Any time you enter the Sanctuary, please sanitize.

 Seating: Arrangements are based on social distancing of at least 6 feet between family units.
 People living in the same household (under the same roof or in regular close contact) may sit together as a family unit.

 Collection: We will not be doing a collection during the service – a plate is available at the back of the Church if you would like to make an offering.

 Communion: Wait for usher to direct you.
 Please wear your mask while walking up to and returning from the altar.
 As you approach the altar, please find sanitizer stations around the first pew.
 Please use sanitizer before receiving communion.

 Dismissal: Wait for users to dismiss you.

 Fellowship: There will be no organized after-service fellowship activities until further notice.
 If you choose to socialize outside before or after the service, please wear a mask and practice social distancing.